Ben Myers - Singer-Songwriter, Indie/Rock/Pop and Folk

+Ben Myers - Singer-Songwriter, Indie/Rock/Pop and Folk**

-Daylight Moon" is the album I'll probably be remembered for.
+"Daylight Moon" is the album I'll probably be remembered for.
 This one is really about longing and love.
 It's a concept album of sorts which tells a story as the album progresses.
 "We'll Never Know" is a true heartache love song.

 My newest album "Portrait" is the deep tracks album, quiet and all acoustic.
 As I was writing these songs I kept thinking about how intense they felt, how personal they felt.
 This is a healing album.
 So far it's my best, I believe.
 Check out the sweeping love song of "Intrigued".

 Dreams and dream analysis are large motivations behind my music.
 Dreams can be so emotional and weird that they lend for some pretty interesting songs.
 I'm also very interested in the interpersonal struggle that we all go through, the reality of relationships, you might say.
 I suppose I'm a bit of a romantic as well.

 As I move forward I realize how music has really defined my life.
 I place my self-worth, in part, on the kind of songs I'm writing.
 My wish is that my music will find the people who "need" it the most, and that they can be helped by it.
 It's certainly therapeutic for me to write the songs.
 Maybe they will help someone too.

 If you're enjoying the songs you're hearing, I hope you'll consider becoming a member.
-All of the songs I've mentioned from my studio albums are available in my "The Singles" album (free with sign up).
+All of the songs I've mentioned from my studio albums are available on my site and on streaming services.
 Stick around because I have a lot of fun stories to tell!

 Thanks, and hope to talk soon!